normrubin/phonics/README.md

 **GPU:** A40 (48GB VRAM) or A100 (40GB/80GB VRAM)

-- FLUX.1-schnell training requires at least 32GB VRAM (unless special flags are used)
-- A40 is the most cost-effective option for this project

-**Storage:** At least 50GB

-- Base model: ~20GB
-- Training data: 1-2GB
-- Output models: 5-10GB
-- Generated images: Variable

-**Template:** PyTorch or CUDA-enabled template recommended

 ### Steps to Create Instance

 1. Go to [RunPod](https://runpod.io)
 2. Click "Deploy" → "GPU Pods"
 3. Select your GPU (A40 recommended)
 4. Choose "RunPod PyTorch 2.8" or similar CUDA template
-5. Set storage to at least 50GB
-6. Deploy pod
+5. Deploy pod

 ## Initial Setup

 ### Step 1: Connect to Your Pod

-Once your pod is running, click "Connect" and choose: **JupyterLab** (good for interactive work)
+Once your pod is running, click "Connect" and choose: **JupyterLab** (good for interactive work).
+Then in the lab open a terminal

 ### Step 2: Run Setup Script